Jay931-429/math_crusade/README.md

 # Math Crusade
 A PEMDAS Based Math Game
-Capstone Project of Students of University of San Agustin Bachelors of Science in Information Technology
+\nCapstone Project of Students of University of San Agustin
+\nBachelors of Science in Information Technology

 Team Members: